Nakshatra05/Web3-Twitter/README.md

 - [Vercel](https://vercel.com/)
 - [Hardhat](https://hardhat.org/)

-Thank you for checking out our project!
-If you have any questions or feedback, feel free to reach out.
+Thank you for checking out my project!
+If you have any questions or feedback, feel free to reach out at https://linkedin.com/in/nakshatra-goel.